tgherzog/wbg-catalog-manual/index.md

 ### Who manages the actual data files once they are listed in the data catalog?

-This is the question about "where the data live"
+TODO: This is the question about "where the data live"

 ### What is an API and does my data need one?

 *Version 2*

-### What ongoing obligations are there to maintain the dataset after it is published?
+### What ongoing obligations are there to maintain a dataset after it is published?

-* User support - you should respond to questions about the data, which come in through the support portal and are coordinated by DECDG
+The sponsoring Bank unit is expected to keep the dataset up to date, according to the dataset's work plan.
+The dataset's metadata contains fields that indicate the frequency and schedule for updates: for instance, weekly, monthly, quarterly, annually, or some other regular or irregular schedule.
+Several datasets in the catalog are not expected to be updated and are so indicated in the metadata.
+Sponsoring units should notify the DAQ team when updates are available or when online files have been modified (including corrections) so that the Catalog can reflect those changes.
+The DAQ team also routinely monitors datasets to identify which datasets are out of date, and contacts the sponsoring units to revise the metadata and data files accordingly.

-* DECDG monitors the data catalog to flag datasets that are "stale," typically on a quarterly basis.
+User support for the Catalog is managed by the Client Service and Communications (CSC) team.
+Bank units are expected to respond to user questions about their datasets when forwarded by CSC.

 # Access to Information Policy # {#A2I}